 - Fix the lintel by supporting the wall and let it rest overnight, allowing the mortar to set.

 - The next day use a bolster chisel and club hammer to remove the individual bricks starting from below the lintel.

 - Slice the wall using a masonry saw or an all-purpose saw if lightweight blocks were used to build the wall.

-- To continue flooring the masonry should be chopped out from the bottom of the door.
+- The masonry should be chopped out from the bottom of the door.

-- Use timber with 25mm thickness and see to it that the width of the timber is equal to the depth of the wall.
+- Use timber with 25 mm thickness and ensure that the width of the timber is equal to the depth of the wall.

 - Fix the lining to the sides of the opening using metal frame cramps or ties plastered into the slots on the brickwork.

-- Wooden wedges should then be attached to the mortar joints following which the frame should be nailed to the wooden wedges.
+- Wooden wedges should then be attached to the mortar joints, after which the frame should be nailed to the wooden wedges.